Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 The country with the highest transaction revenue is still the United States.

 Compared to question 1 and 5, there is now 32 cities recorded instead of 19.
-Of the categories with cities and countries which are not including missing values, the city with the most revenue generated is Sunnyvale, and following that is Mountain View.
-Unlike question 5 in starting_with_questions, San Francisco is now 4th instead of 1st.
+Of the categories with cities and countries which are not including missing values, the city with the most revenue generated is Sunnyvale, with 51.75% of the revenue.
+Unlike question 5 in starting_with_questions, San Francisco is now 2nd instead of 1st with 8.97% of the revenue generated.
+Detroit is last with 0.012% of the revenue accounted for.

-It is important to note that even with an approximation to broaden the amount of countries and cities collected, there is still a lot of missing data.
+It is important to note that even with an approximation to broaden the number of countries and cities collected, there is still a lot of missing data.
 More records should be gathered to find 99.10% of the revenue going to other countries in order for there to be a more accurate accounting going on in other cities.